canonical/microk8s/README.md

 You can read more on the microk8s release channels in the [Release Channels and Upgrades](docs/release-channels.md) doc.

-> At this time microk8s is an early beta, while this should be safe to install please beware.
 > In order to install microk8s make sure
 > - port 8080 is not used and
 > - if you have AppArmor enabled (check with `sudo apparmor_status`) you do not have any other [dockerd installed](docs/dockerd.md).
 You can use the dockerd coming with microk8s.